-Talk to Dr. Brandi Alexander about why she chose family medicine as her speciality and she quickly says she loves being able to care for patients that range from the very young to seniors.
+Talk to Dr. Brandi Alexander about why she chose family medicine as her specialty and she quickly says she loves being able to care for patients that range from the very young to seniors.

 “It provides the variety I need to remain stimulated by my everyday work,” she said.